manuelJung/redux-ruleset/docs/advancedConcepts/handle_streams.md

       dispatch({ type: 'SPAWN_MONSTER' })
     }, 1000)

-    // unlisten, when rule will be removed return () => {
+    // unlisten, when rule will be removed or consequence gets canceled return () => {
       clearInterval(intervalId)
     }